stephenbeese/FizzyBeese/TESTING.md

 **Footer**
 - Low contrast on MailChimp elements
-- Missing aria-label on MailChimp input field
+- Missing aria label on MailChimp input field

 **Products**
 - Redundant links - This was due to having the product image and product name both wrapped in anchor tags.

 **Checkout**
 - Missing labels on form fields
-- Again, I recieved a redundant links alert due to the reason mentioned above.
+- Again, I received a redundant links alert due to the reason mentioned above.

 **Checkout Success**
-- Empty table header - This is in regards to the order information table.
+- Empty table header - This is in regard to the order information table.
 The second column has been left blank to hold the values of the order information.

 **Events**
 - Empty table header - This is again due to styling choices.
-I do not feel that it is neccessary to have a heading here.
+I do not feel that it is necessary to have a heading here.

 **Add Product**
 - No form label for image and image label fields.